sumeyyevarmis/Notlar/1_Dual ARM Cortex Cores.md

 - **AHB-Lite:**
 It is a simplified version of AHB.
 Here, there is only **one master** (e.g., the Cortex-M7 core).
 Multi-master support is not available, meaning multiple devices cannot control the bus simultaneously.

+**In STM32H7, you will generally see the fllowing:**
+- The CPU (Cortex-M7 core) accesses the peripherals through the AHB-Lite bus.
+- In systems that require multiple masters, such as DMA, the AHB (or AXI bus) is used.

+### b.
+Bus Architecture in STM32H7
+In the STM32H7 series, the CPU actually operates through the ACI interconnect.
+However, some low-speed peripherals (such as GPIO, UART, SPI) are not connected to AXI, but instead to rhe AHB-Lite bus.

+So, the bus architecture of the STM32H7 is roughly as follows:

+* **AXI Bus** → high-speed memories (DTCM, ITCM, SRAM, Flash, FMC, QSPI, etc.)
+* **AHB-Lite Bus** → lower-speed peripherals (UART, I2C, SPI, TIM, GPIO, etc.)
+* **APB Bus** → even lower-speed, register-based peripherals.

+### c.
+Summary
+AHB-Lite is the single-master version of AHB.
+In STM32H7, the CPU accesses peripherals through this bus.
+More complex and high-speed operations (DMA, memory access) are handled on the AXI/AHB side.

+## 6. What is DSP